 Gamification techniques – the main motivational drivers for customer action

 To affect customer behavior thru gamification implementation you need to be aware of the main ingredients that are usually part of the winning strategy:

 Rewards – who is not getting excited when hearing this word?
 Everybody loves to be rewarded but in real life, a few get the chance to hold a trophy in their hands.
 This is why when designing a rewards system – it is a good idea to incorporate small rewards on every level so customers don’t feel discouraged.
 Competitiveness is part of human nature and therefore gamification-powered technologies stimulate the genuine desire in customers to partake in them.
 Rewards are the main reason that motivates people to try gamified experiences.
 Examples of rewards: badges, points, levels, special discounts, account credits, gifts, free shipping, free samples, being the first to try it, etc.

 Progress bar – this progress indicator triggers the human brain to complete the given task and simultaneously keeps the customer engaged in the process of coming to the 100% point.
-By reaching out the goal humans get a dopamine rush and associate its positive feeling with the brand.
+By reaching the goal humans get a dopamine rush and associate its positive feeling with the brand.

 Challenges – customized action plan where the company could direct the narrative to encourage customers to act when the company wants them to.

 In-game currency – The virtual currency is an added layer in the gamification applications that have a significant role in encouraging its users to cash them out for real-world money or rewards.

 AI and customer support – recognizing patterns in customer behavior can help with AI learning path planning and will increase the benefit that retailers have in capitalizing on users’ engagement.